International Research on Youth Sport, Physical Activity and Health

 Mission

-• Use sport and physical activity (PA) based Positive Youth Development (PYD) intervention programs to nurture youth life skill, various youth development outcomes, health, and well-being
+• Utilize sport and physical activity (PA)- based Positive Youth Development (PYD) intervention programs in the United States and Africa to foster youth life skills, various youth development outcomes, health, and overall well-being.

-• Increase access to evidenced based programming and research in sport and exercise psychology research for less served youth and communities – promote diversity, equity, and inclusion
+• Increase access to evidence-based programming and research in sport and exercise psychology research for less served youth and communities